abrar320aa/-CodeAlpha_Robotics_Automation__Task2/README.md

-# -CodeAlpha_Robotics_Automation__Task2
+# CodeAlpha Internship Task 4
+## Robotics / Automation Mini Project

+**Name:** Abrar Baloch

+### 📌 Project Overview
-This repository contains CodeAlpha Internship Task 4 focusing on Robotics and Automation concepts including IoT integration, AI-based autonomous systems, and industrial automation technologies.
+This project is part of the CodeAlpha Internship Task 4 and focuses on Robotics and Automation concepts.

+### 💡 Key Topics Covered
+- Internet of Things (IoT) in Robotics
+- Artificial Intelligence in Autonomous Robots
+- PLC-based Automation Systems
+- Humanoid Robot Design Concepts

+### 🎯 Objective
+To understand and explore modern robotics and automation technologies and their real-world applications in engineering.

+### 📄 Project File
+The detailed report is available in this repository as a PDF file.